coatless-quarto/custom-callout/README.md

 # Custom Callout Extension For Quarto <img src="https://github.com/user-attachments/assets/7edadf64-a304-436c-b54f-2f76def14c14" align ="right" alt="" width ="150"/>

-The `{quarto-custom-callout}` extension provides a YAML interface to configure a Quarto Callout Block with custom values.
+The `{quarto-custom-callout}` extension provides a YAML interface to configure a Quarto Callout with custom values such as its title, icon, icon symbol, color, appearance, and collapsibility.

+> [!IMPORTANT]
+>
+> This extension is designed for Quarto HTML documents.
+> We hope to extend this to other formats in the future.

 ## Installing